-Dr. Stella Sylaiou is an experienced researcher and lecturer in the field of museums, museum education and digital humanities.
+Dr. Stella Sylaiou is an assistant professor at the Department of Surveying Engineering and Geoinformatics of the International Hellenic University.
+She is an experienced researcher in the field of digital humanities.
 Her innovative and interdisciplinary work is widely referenced.
 She has done extensive research on experimental museology and digital heritage, with an emphasis on virtual museums.
 She is an expert in designing, applying, and evaluating digital solutions for cultural environments, working at the forefront of virtual experiences since 2003.
 Moreover, she investigates the impact of emerging technologies on cultural industries as well as on meaning-making and learning in museums and galleries.

-She has delivered seventeen papers at scientific journals, thirty-four papers at peer-reviewed conferences, and ten book chapters.
+She has delivered twenty-eight papers in scientific journals, fifty papers at peer-reviewed conferences, and ten book chapters.
 She was a guest editor for five thematic special issues in international journals.
 She has a long experience as a member of scientific and organising committees of conferences, as well as of scientific working groups.

 Current research projects

 - COME2ART – Introducing a collaborative scheme between artists & community members fostering life skills development and resilience through creative placemaking.

 - Sylaiou S., Fidas Chr.
 Virtual Humans in Museums and Cultural Heritage Sites.
 Applied Sciences.
 2022; 12(19):9913. https://doi.org/10.3390/app12199913

 - Sylaiou S. (2020).
 Museum and Museum Education in the digital era.
 Thessaloniki: Barbounakis Editions. ΙSBN: 978-960-267-315-7 [in Greek].